What Is The Difference Between Interest Rate And APR?

 What Is APR?

 APR in an acronym for annual percentage rate.
-Said differently, APR is the all in cost associated with borrowing money yearly.
+Said differently, APR is the total cost associated with borrowing money yearly.
 This is a more encompassing way to measure the true cost of borrowing money from a lender.

 How Does APR Work?